Chaitalykundu/Git-and-GitHub-Action/02-Git/06-Commit.md

 # Commit

+A commit in Git is like a **snapshot** of your project at a particular moment in time.

+&nbsp;

 Since we have finished our work, we are ready move from `stage` to `commit` for our repo.

 Adding commits keep track of our progress and changes as we work.